 Exemptions in Lake Alfred

-The Ordinance expires on September 21, 2020, unless it is rescinded and/or extended by further action of the City Commission and will be enforced with a fine not to exceed $150 for those that don’t comply.
+The Ordinance expires on November 23, 2020, unless it is rescinded and/or extended by further action of the City Commission.
+Non-compliance may result in a fine not exceeding $150.